-The Trust Agreement also establishes a Section 10 Reserve Fund (See "Guaranteed Bonds," above), a Capital Improvement Reserve Fund and a Multipurpose Reserve Fund.
-Moneys on deposit in the Section 10 Reserve Fund are pledged solely for the benefit of Guaranteed Bonds and are not available to pay debt service on other Bonds.
+The Trust Agreement also establishes a Capital Improvement Reserve Fund and a Multipurpose Reserve Fund.
 Moneys on deposit in the Capital Improvement Reserve Fund and the Multipurpose Reserve Fund are available to pay debt service on Bonds.
 The Contract requires each State University to maintain an operating reserve within the trust fund for the Projects on its campus to provide for extraordinary and unexpected operating, maintenance and repair costs for its Projects.
 See "SECURITY FOR AND SOURCE OF PAYMENT OF THE BONDS - The Contract; Trust Funds and Reserves of State Universities."
 See also "SUMMARY OF LEGAL DOCUMENTS - Summary of the Trust Agreement; Capital Improvement Reserve Fund" and "SUMMARY OF LEGAL DOCUMENTS - Summary of Contract for Financial Assistance, Management and Services; Operating Reserves" and "SUMMARY OF LEGAL DOCUMENTS - Summary of Contract for Financial Assistance, Management and Services; Capital Improvement Reserve Accounts" in Appendix D.